ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-9-1.md

-Chapter 8: Applying Resilience to Personal Growth: Using Resilience for Personal Development
+Using Resilience for Personal Development
 ============================================================================================

 Resilience is not only essential for coping with the challenges of social work; it can also be applied to personal growth and development.
 In this chapter, we will explore how resilience can be used to promote personal growth and development.